tijlleenders/ZinZen-scheduler/documentation/functional/Algorithm-Overview.md

 ## Preparation of Steps and Budgets

-### Given: Goals and budgets
+### Given: Goals and Budgets
 We start with defined Goals with constraints and modifiers.
-We can also have budgets with a minimum and a maximum amount of time to spend on a Goal per day and per week (e.g. spend between 4 to 8 hours weekly of studying Rust, but 0-2 hours per day to keep it effective).
+We can also have Budgets with a minimum and a maximum amount of time to spend on a Goal per day and per week (e.g. spend between 4 to 8 hours weekly of studying Rust, but 0-2 hours per day to keep it effective).

 ### 1) Add filler Goals if required
 The Goals and Budgets are presented in a Directed Acyclic Graph (DAG), like a tree.
 Only the Goals at the 'bottom of the DAG' will be considered for generating Filler Goals.
 We call these the 'leaves' of the tree.